alibaba/bifrostui/packages/bui-core/src/Drawer/index.en-US.md

 ### Basic usage

-Adopt`open`as well as`onClose`control whether the drawer is displayed
+Control whether the drawer is displayed through 'open' and 'onClose'

 ```tsx
 import { Button, Drawer, Stack } from '@bifrostui/react';